Digital SAT Vocabulary Guide: Key Words You Need to Know

 • Contextualize – to place in context for better understanding

-Common SAT Adjectives
+Common SAT adjectives

 • Ambiguous – open to more than one interpretation